abbyfleming/Django_Music-History-Api/README.md

 * ```pip install django```
 * ```pip install djangorestframework```

-After installing django, djangorestframework, and pygments, clone the repo locally to your computer.
+After installing django and djangorestframework, clone the repo locally to your computer.

 ###Sync the Database